kisstopherr/TF2-Chat-Bot/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine or download the files:

     ```sh
     git clone https://github.com/kisstopherr/TF2-Chat-Bot.git